taeckyung/taeckyung/README.md

 Publications
 ------------

-- (To appear) Taeckyung Lee, Dain Kim, Sooyoung Park, Dongwhi Kim, and Sung-Ju Lee.
+- **Taeckyung Lee**, Dain Kim, Sooyoung Park, Dongwhi Kim, and Sung-Ju Lee.
 Predicting Mind-Wandering with Facial Videos in Online Lectures.
 In *Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR) Workshops*, June 2022.
+- **Taeckyung Lee**, Hye-Young Chung, Sooyoung Park, Dongwhi Kim, and Sung-Ju Lee.
+Demo: Real-Time Attention State Visualization of Online Classes.
+In *Proceedings of the 20th Annual International Conference on Mobile Systems, Applications, and Services*, June 2022 (to appear).

 Teaching Experience